Tutorial 1

 node = tax.create_sound_source("Bio", name="Biological", description="Any sound-producing animal")

-that will be used for annotating sounds from the source.
+The first argument is the tag that will be used for annotating sounds from the source.
 Ideally, the tag should be as short as possible while still readily intelligible.
-In addition to the tag
+In addition to the tag, we also specify the full name of the sound source and provide a slightly more wordy description.
+Both the name and description arguments are optional while the tag argument is required.

-method returns the 'node' object just created.
+The create_sound_source method returns the 'node' object just created.
 Let us take a look at some of its attributes,

 print(node.tag)